UniversalDependencies/UD_Indonesian-GSD/README.md

 # Changelog

+* 2021-11-15 v2.9
+  * The clitic -nya separated from its host as a syntactic word.
+  * Proper nouns do not have the Number feature (unlike common nouns).
 * 2021-05-15 v2.8
   * Fixed non-projective punctuation with Udapi ud.FixPunct.
   * Reduplicated plurals are now single tokens as in the other Indonesian treebanks.